The Power of Portfolio Diversification: Building a Stronger Investment Strategy

 During a period of economic downturn, the value of your stock holdings might decrease due to market volatility.
 However, your bond investments could remain relatively stable or even increase in value as investors seek safer options.
 Similarly, your real estate and commodities investments might not be affected by stock market fluctuations.

-Conversely, when the stock market is performing well, your stocks could provide significant returns, while your bonds and other assets might not offer the same level of growth.
+Conversely, when the stock market is performing well, your stock diversification could provide significant returns, while your bonds and other assets might not offer the same level of growth.
 Therefore, by diversifying your investments across different asset classes, you’re better positioned to manage risk and potentially benefit from various market conditions.
+Now that we know what is a diversified portfolio, with the help of an example, let us see what it entails.

 What Does Portfolio Diversification Involve?